SMS Goeben: Characteristics

 The ship was armed with a main battery of ten 28 cm SK L/50 guns mounted in five twin-gun turrets; of these, one was placed forward, two were en echelon amidships, and the other two were in a superfiring pair aft.
 Her secondary armament consisted of twelve 15 cm SK L/45 guns placed in individual casemates in the central portion of the ship.
 For defense against torpedo boats, she carried twelve 8.8 cm SK L/45 guns, also in individual mounts in the bow, the stern, and around the forward conning tower.
 She was also equipped with four 50 cm submerged torpedo tubes, one in the bow, one in the stern, and one on each broadside.

 The ship's armor consisted of Krupp cemented steel.
 The belt was 280 mm thick in the citadel where it covered the ship's ammunition magazines and propulsion machinery spaces.
 The belt tapered down to 76 mm on either end.
 The deck was 25 to 76 mm thick, sloping downward at the side to connect to the bottom edge of the belt.
 The main battery gun turrets had 230 mm faces, and they sat atop barbettes that were equally thick.

 Service history

 The Imperial Navy ordered Goeben, the third German battlecruiser, on 8 April 1909 under the provisional name "H" from the Blohm & Voss shipyard in Hamburg, under construction number 201.
-Her keel was laid on 19 August; the hull was completed and the ship was launched on 28 March 1911.
-Fitting-out work followed, and she was commissioned into the German Navy on 2 July 1912.
+Her keel was laid on 12 August; the hull was completed and the ship was launched on 28 March 1911.
+At the launching ceremony, the ship was christened Goeben after August Karl von Goeben, who had commanded VIII Corps during the Franco-Prussian War; the current commander of VIII Corps, General Paul von Ploetz, performed the christening.
+Fitting-out work followed, and she was ready to begin acceptance trials in June 1912.
+These were completed by the end of the month, and Goeben was commissioned into active service on 2 July under the command of Kapitän zur See (KzS—Captain at Sea) Otto Philipp.
+She thereafter began sea trials, but these were interrupted on 29 August by the start of the annual fleet training exercises, during which Goeben was assigned to the temporarily created II Scouting Group.
+On 24 September, Goeben returned to trials.